-But, if there are other potentially qualified internal candidates, other than the preferred internal candidate, there should be an interview process.
+But, if there are other potentially qualified internal candidates, other than the preferred internal candidate, there should be an interview process (bonus: download our favourite interview questions here).
 That's not to say that you should interview anybody who is interested in the role, but those who are qualified should be given the opportunity to interview.
 By not providing a qualified internal applicant the opportunity to interview, your decisions appear biased, lacking transparency, and erring on the side of favouritism.

 A lot can be learned from an individual's preparation for an interview, for example, how they perceive, prepare and present themself.
 Many times I’ve witnessed a preferred candidate think the interview is just a formality and not prepare themself accordingly.
 An underdog candidate, meanwhile, preps their answers, speak to others in the department to get a greater understanding of the role and is ready for that interview.
 This preparation can and should influence the decision as to who will receive the role.